How We’re Bringing Power and Industrial Expertise into Canada

 I’m excited about the challenge.
-HDR isn’t as well known in Canada for power and industrial, like we are in the United States and other places.
-We have folks all over in transportation, environmental, architecture, waste, and more, but we’re just starting out in these sectors.
+We aren’t as well known in Canada for power and industrial, like we are in the United States and other places.
+We have folks all over in transportation, environmental, architecture, waste and more, but we’re just starting out in these sectors.
 So that’s an exciting opportunity for us, to grow something in a new region, and showcase the great work we’ve always done.

 I’ve been working to acquire contacts and talents and partnering with local firms to bring it all together and leverage different relationships and skillsets.
 I’ve had my own business in the past, so this type of challenge excites me.